 Although there are close to 200 Martian meteorites in collections worldwide, many of the specimens are actually different pieces of the same rock.
 A good estimate of the number of separate Martian meteorites is 135, which provide scientists unparalleled access to evidence bearing on the geological history of the Martian crust.
 These rocks are scientifically important, commercially valuable, and a key component of fine collections.

-Dr. Alan Rubin is a Research Geochemist in the Department of Earth and Space, UCLA
+Dr. Alan Rubin is a Research Geochemist in the Department of Earth, Planetary and Space Sciences, UCLA